SoftwareAG/c8y-docs/content/release-notes/overview.md

 These release notes document all relevant changes that have been implemented in a Cumulocity IoT release since the previous release.
 </div>

->**Info**: These release notes cover information on the release of the documentation version and on its two prior releases.
+>**Info**: These release notes cover information on the release related to the current documentation and on its two prior releases.
 For older release notes refer to older documentation versions.

 <br>
 Cumulocity distinguishes between the following release types: